Call for Papers

 Since its founding in 2009, IAFOR has brought people and ideas together in a variety of events and platforms to promote and celebrate interdisciplinary study, and underline its importance.
 Over the past year we have engaged in many cross-sectoral projects, including those with universities (the University of Barcelona, Hofstra University, UCL, University of Belgrade and Moscow State University), think tanks (the East-West Center), as well as collaborative projects with the United Nations in New York, and the Government of Japan through the Prime Minister’s office, and right here in Honolulu with the University of Hawaiʻi at Mānoa for this conference!

 With the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, we have engaged in a number of interdisciplinary initiatives we believe will have an important impact on domestic and international public policy conversations.
-It is through conferences like these that we expand our network and partners, and we have no doubt that IICE2023 and IICAH2023 will offer a remarkable opportunity for the sharing of research and best practice, for the meeting of people and ideas.
+It is through conferences like these that we expand our network and partners, and we have no doubt that IICE2025 and IICAH2025 will offer a remarkable opportunity for the sharing of research and best practice, for the meeting of people and ideas.
 We expect the resultant professional and personal collaborations to endure for many years, and we look forward to seeing you in Honolulu!

-– The IICE2023 Organising Committee
+– The IICE2025 Conference Programme Committee

 *Submit early to take advantage of the discounted registration rates.
 Learn more about our registration options.